bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 15.5 RubyGems Integration pp 217
+Ch 15.5 Reading the Gem Documentation pp 218